WisdmLabs/edwiser-bridge/edwiser-bridge/readme.txt

  = Set course access expiry period =
 Set the course expiry date on course backend and after course expire, users are automatically unenrolled from the course on WordPress and Moodle.

- = Set course access expiry period =
-Set the course expiry date on course backend and after course expire, users are automatically unenrolled from the course on WordPress and Moodle.

  = Refund Functionality =
 Now you can give refunds to your students/clients from the Orders section under Edwiser Bridge.